bcgov/bcparis-service/README.md

 touch logback.xml
 ```

-add the following content to the file
+Add the following content to the file

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>